 Your paycheck will be a smidge smaller but you won’t even notice — until you get those quarterly statements that show you how you’ve saved without realizing it.

 Make dollar-cost averaging your bae.

-The idea behind dollar-cost averaging is that you take a set amount of money each month (and you can start investing with as little as $25) and invest it.
+The idea behind dollar-cost averaging is that you take a set amount of money each month (and you can start investing with as little as $25 or even less with WealthSimple) and invest it.
 Buy as many shares as you can with that money.
 Dollar-cost averaging is especially effective when you use your money to purchase low-cost index mutual funds or ETFs.